Collaborate in ALM Octane

 You can tag a user in a comment.
-Type "@", begin typing the user's name, and then select the user from the list.
+Type "@" and start typing a user's name, or select the user from the list.

 - You can link to another item in the comment.
-Click and choose #.
-Add prefix "w" for work item, "s" for user story, "e" for epic, "f" for feature, "d" for defect, "t" for task, and "r" for requirement.
-For example, #dtest searchers for the string "test" in the existing defects.
+Click and select #.
+Add the "w" prefix for work item, "s" for user story, "e" for epic, "f" for feature, "d" for defect, "t" for task, and "r" for requirement.
+For example, #dtest searchers for the "test" string in the existing defects.

-To edit, reply, or delete a comment, hover over the ... in the upper right corner of the comment, and click Edit, Reply, Reply all, or Delete.
+To edit, reply, or delete a comment, hover over the ellipsis in the upper-right corner of the comment, and click Edit, Reply, Reply all, or Delete.

 |Action||Steps and behaviors|